Yusra-Zafar/python-oop/README.md

 **IMPORTANT CONCEPTS:**

-a. **Function**: is any function, can be accessed by anyone
+A. **Function**: is any function, can be accessed by anyone

-b. **Method**: is a function that belongs to a class, can be accessed by the object of that class.
+B. **Method**: is a function that belongs to a class, can be accessed by the object of that class.

-c. **Magic/special method**: Starts and ends with double underscores.
+C. **Magic/special method**: Starts and ends with double underscores.
 An object doesn't call these methods.
 They get called on a given specific criteria automatically.

     class Fraction():
         def __init__(self, numerator, denominator):